uj-28/my-streamlit-app/README.md

-Basically building Stock scanner application and backtester
+Basically building Stock scanner application and backtester with AI integrated.